465 (film): Plot

 a person who was killed in a train accident almost a year ago.
 He is further confused about what is happening around him.

 The next day, his brother brings Karthik a set of potential prospects for Karthik's marriage.
 Karthik is stunned to see the photo of the girl named Harini, which resembles the girl ghost.
 Intrigued Karthik marries Harini with the sole motive to prove she indeed is a ghost.
 Karthik treats Harini badly, verbally insulting her for being a ghost.
 Harini tries to adjust with Karthik as she is an orphan.
 She is dedicated to his well-being and devoted as a wife, but does not understand why Karthik keeps referring to him as a ghost.

-Karthick's brother believes his sister-in-law and chides Karthik for treating her badly.
+Karthik's brother believes his sister-in-law and chides Karthik for treating her badly.
 One day when Karthik and his brother are in a coffee shop, Karthik's brother convinces that there is nothing wrong with Harini and Karthik has to change his ways.
-Karthick realizes his mistake and tries to make things up and apologizes to Harini over the phone.
+Karthik realizes his mistake and tries to make things up and apologizes to Harini over the phone.
 Karthik's brother is happy that he is patching things with his wife and leaves the coffee shop.
 As he prepares to leave, he is shocked to see the girl ghost sitting in the same seat as his.
 She slowly walks away and gets into a car, maintaining a ghostly smile.
-Karthick rushes home and finds his brother and man-servant there.
+Karthik rushes home and finds his brother and man-servant there.
 Both bizarrely claim they never left the home and Harini is upstairs in her room.
-Things take a bad turn as Harini gets tired of Karthik accusing him of being a ghost and she complains to the hospital where Karthick works.
+Things take a bad turn as Harini gets tired of Karthik accusing him of being a ghost and she complains to the hospital where Karthik works.
 His superiors from the hospital subdue Karthik due to his violent behavior and start wondering whether Karthik is facing a mental breakdown and hallucinating.
 When questioned, Karthik's brother and man-servant claim they never were in the coffee shop and it's a figment of imagination from Karthik.